An Infrastructural Concept for the River Shannon.

-Ross's Concept revives the Shannon's use as a Superhighway and, transforms it into an integral part of the Trans-European Transport Network (TEN-T) North Sea/Mediterranean economic Corridor.
+Ross's Cencept, revives the Shannon's use as a Superhighway and, transforms it into an integral part of the Trans-European Transport Network (TEN-T) Economic Corridor.

-It solves the flooding problem.
+It solves the flooding Problem.
 Promotes economic growth in both Agriculture and Tourism.
-Provides renewable energy and energy storage.
-It also creates fresh water storage for 18 million people.
+Provides renewable energy and energy storage and creates fresh water storage for up to 18 million people.

 Catastrophic Shannon flooding events...... are a disaster waiting to happen!